Hotels4Teams

 Are there extended-stay hotels near JAY Peak Resort?

-Yes — Residence Inn by Marriott Bromont (41.71 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Bromont (41.71 mi, from $121/night) is an extended-stay property near JAY Peak Resort, with full kitchens and on-site laundry.

 Which hotels near JAY Peak Resort are pet-friendly?